zowe/docs-site/docs/user-guide/address-security-requirements.md

 # Address security requirements

+As a ...
+(Identify the role/roles who are addressing these requirements.)

 Zowe implements comprehensive measures to secure mainframe services and data resources in transition and in rest:

 - Digital certificates are used by Zowe to facilitate secure electronic communication and data exchange between people, systems, and devices online.